chris03163/project123/README.md

    * result.json: Structured vocabulary data (used by flashcard app)

    * exmp_results.txt: Human-readable output from crawler
+4. vocabulary folder

+   * All vocabulary words from the GSAT (學測) English word list (organized by level)

 ## How to Use
 1. Download the ZIP folder and extract it.
 Then, open it using any compiler or the command line.